Irumbu Manithan: Production

 Director Disney began working on a film that will take place in several time periods.
-This was the second film of Disney who earlier directed Naan Sivanagiren (2011) under the name Gnanasekar.
+This was his second film after Naan Sivanagiren (2011), which he directed under the name Gnanasekar.
 Archana, who was a part of Disney's unreleased Kuttram Purinthal, is a part of this film.
 Santhosh Prathap, Ganja Karuppu, and Madhusudhan Rao sport several looks in the film.

 Soundtrack

-Songs for the film were composed by K. S. Manoj.
-Simbu edited and sang the folk song "Don't Worry Pullingo".
-The songs are written by Disney, Mohan Rajan, and Niranjan Bharathi.
+The soundtrack was composed by K. S. Manoj, collaborating with director Disney for the second time after Naan Sivanagiren.
+Silambarasan edited and sang the folk song "Don't Worry Pullingo".
+The song lyrics are written by Disney, Mohan Rajan, and Niranjan Bharathi.